milvus-io/milvus/docs/design_docs/proxy.md

 `CollectionID` and then the Query Node will recognize the request.
 Proxy holds a cache that translate object name into object id and dynamically updates the cache.

-#### 6.0 Service Discovery based on ETCD
+#### 6.0 Service Discovery based on etcd

 As you know, Proxy depends on some other components.
-So how Proxy knows their node information such as host and port, it is also called how Milvus implements the service discovery mechanism?
-As a cloud-native vector database, Milvus use the ETCD to provide service registration and service discovery.
-Every node in Milvus will register their node information(including host, port, ID and etc) into ETCD after startup.
-They should specific the prefix and key of ETCD when registration.
-Nodes with same type have same prefix in ETCD, while nodes with different type have different prefix.
-The key in ETCD can be assigned with a lease and you can specific the `time-to-live(ttl)` of lease.
+So how Proxy knows the other nodes' information such as host and port, it is also called how Milvus implements the service discovery mechanism?
+As a cloud-native vector database, Milvus uses etcd to provide service registration and service discovery.
+Every node in Milvus registers its node information(including host, port, ID etc) into etcd after startup.
+Nodes should specify the prefix and key of etcd when registration.
+Nodes with the same type have the same prefix in etcd, while nodes with different types have different prefixes.
+Every key in etcd can be assigned with a lease, and you can specify the `time-to-live(ttl)` of the lease.
 Milvus uses this mechanism to check if a node is online.
-When a node is healthy, it will continuously renew the lease in ETCD.
-Otherwise if some exception occurs in the node and the node stopped to renew the lease, ETCD will delete the related node information.
-By using this mechanism, nodes in Milvus can know if there are any other nodes going to be online or offline and synchronize the latest node information.
+When a node is healthy, it will continuously renew the lease in etcd.
+Otherwise, if some exceptions occurred in a node, or a node stopped to renew the lease, etcd would delete the related node information.
+By using this mechanism, nodes in Milvus know if there are any other nodes going to be online or offline and synchronize the latest node information.